CO

 Sancocho

-A hearty stew made with meat (chicken, beef, or fish), plantains, potatoes, yuca, corn, and herbs.
-Variations exist throughout the country.
+Hearty stew made with meat (chicken, beef, or fish), plantains, potatoes, yuca, corn, and herbs.
+Variations exist throughout the country - Caribbean fish sancocho differs from Andean versions.
+Often served at Sunday family gatherings.

 Must Try!